ejfox/website2/content/blog/drafts/truth-terminal.md

 [@himhajria, 2024-10-15: You really think a religious cult with an AI bot as its prophet with billionaires handing it money over conversations on twitter is overvalued at $200M when we have a dog coin valued at $15B+.
 Revise your models.](https://x.com/himgajria/status/1846357311746429355)

+### The many $GOAT follow-ups

+TKTK

-## The meeting of two subcultures
+## The cryptids descend

 The most fervent adherents in a certain corner of crypto-currency call themselves degenerates, or really 'degens'.
 Suddenly the degens were clashing, full-force, into the relatively quiet and thoughtful corner of the internet that the AI researchers dwell in.
+The AI researchers began, semi-affectionately, calling them the “cryptids” - who rabidly harassed every figure in this small AI community to make *their own tokens* and make everyone very wealthy.
+Sometimes the cryptos were frustrated that their new subjects of interest did not always desire commoditizing their work and their names to potentially make a few grand.

 **@Lucent_Crypto** observed: